 Lakka Paxos Accommodation

 Torri E Merli Boutique Hotel is one of the few hotels operating in Paxos and probably the one with the best breakfast.
-Surrounded by olive trees and with its own swimming pool, this modern hotel will make your vacation in Paxos a complete treat!
+Surrounded by olive trees and with its swimming pool, this modern hotel will make your vacation in Paxos a complete treat!

 Where to eat in Paxos Greece